Feeling the heat: a British Red Cross report on heatwave impact in the UK

 The UK is getting hotter.
 As a result of climate change, heatwaves are becoming longer and more extreme, and many people’s health and wellbeing are suffering as a result.

-Impacts of heatwaves can be serious, but they are also preventable and they don't need to be deadly.
-However, the research highlights a 'perception gap' in the UK, on the health impacts of heat, and suggests more work is needed to inform people about the risk of extreme heat, and the ways in which they may be at risk.
+Impacts of heatwaves can be serious, but they are also preventable.
+However, the research highlights a 'perception gap' in the UK, on the health impacts of heat.
+This is reinforced in our latest publication, A policy brief: Public perception of heatwaves in the UK.

 The report sets out a number of simple steps people can take to protect themselves and others from extreme heat, as well as making recommendations for policymakers.